 - Place in the oven for 15-20 minutes at 180°C.

 - Once baked, leave to cool for 10 minutes before spreading raspberry jam evenly.

-- Melt the chocolate then pour evenly on top of the jam, this can be messy but it’s all fun.
+- Melt the chocolate and pour evenly on top of the jam (this can be messy but it’s all fun).

-- Final touches, sprinkle some crushed walnuts on top then leave in the fridge for a couple of hours to set.
+- Final touches: sprinkle some crushed walnuts on top and leave them in the fridge for a couple of hours to set.

 Vegan and Gluten-Free Double Chocolate Muffins